springyworks/dlinoss-rust/MATHEMATICAL_FOUNDATION.md

 Based on arXiv:2505.12171: "Learning to Dissipate Energy in Oscillatory State-Space Models"
 Authors: Jared Boyer, T. Konstantin Rusch, Daniela Rus

+## ⚠️ **EXPERIMENTAL RESEARCH IMPLEMENTATION**

+🔬 **This is an experimental research implementation** 🔬

+**DISCLAIMER**: This mathematical documentation and implementation are:

+- **Research-grade software** - not production-ready
+- **Experimental interpretations** of the D-LinOSS paper
+- **Subject to mathematical errors** - cross-reference with original paper
+- **Incomplete validation** - theoretical correctness not fully verified
+- **Alpha implementation** - APIs and formulations may change

+**For authoritative mathematical formulations**, always refer to the original paper: arXiv:2505.12171

+**Use responsibly** - This documentation is intended for:

+- Academic research and exploration
+- Mathematical concept learning
+- Implementation guidance (with caution)
+- Cross-validation with other implementations

 ---

 ## 📐 **Core Mathematical Formulation**